-In the constantly growing mobile web, Google is ever-ready to experiment new ways to gear up the performance and speed up the content delivery across all the devices.
-Few months back, Google announced a revolutionary plan for mobile news consumption with an open-source web-based solution called Accelerated Mobile Pages (AMP).
-Yes, this is a Google project that aims to allow websites to build light-weight pages that render fast.
+In the constantly growing mobile web, Google is ever-ready to experiment with new ways to gear up the performance and speed up content delivery across all the devices.
+A few months back, Google announced a revolutionary plan for mobile news consumption with an open-source web-based solution called Accelerated Mobile Pages (AMP).
+Yes, this is a Google project that aims to allow websites to build lightweight pages that render fast.

-AMP is an easily accessible framework to create fast loading mobile web pages.
-It is an open source initiative designed specially for publishers to enhance the user experience for their mobile reading by improving the page load speed, thusly safe-guarding any ad revenue they may rely upon.
+AMP is an easily accessible framework to create fast-loading mobile web pages.
+It is an open-source initiative designed especially for publishers to enhance the user experience for their mobile reading by improving the page load speed, thusly safeguarding any ad revenue they may rely upon.

 Some of the big web technology companies and Google are encouraging its use by integrating it into their respective platforms, this will be an added benefit of its future usage.